maxiludwig/img2physiprop/README.md

 ## Execution

-### Execute PySkel
+### Execute img2physiprop

-To execute PySkel either run
+To execute img2physiprop either run

 ```
-pyskel
+i2pp
 ````

-to execute PySkel with the provided exemplary config or use
+to execute img2physiprop with the provided exemplary config or use

 ```
-pyskel --config_file_path ../path/to/config.yaml
+i2pp --config_file_path ../path/to/config.yaml
 ````

 to utilize your own externally provided config file.
 Therein, all necessary configurations can be found.